devgateway/amp/amp/src/main/resources/TEMPLATE/ampTemplate/tabs/js/lib/Backbone.localStorage-master/README.md

 If you're using [browserify](https://github.com/substack/node-browserify).

-Install using `npm install backbone.localstorage`, and require the ampModule.
+Install using `npm install backbone.localstorage`, and require the module.

 ```javascript
 Backbone.LocalStorage = require("backbone.localstorage");